La Follette's Ben Probst, Edgewood's Baluck Deang showed the stuff of champions

 “That was one of the best parts of the year, having guys like Isaiah and Dakovin (Prather) that we knew we could count on,” Probst said.
 “Competing in athletics, you put all that other stuff aside and make it a team.
 We understood our strengths, and which person was the best to do what needed to be done.”

-“Many kids would be like, ‘I can’t do that, I’m out of here,’” Robinson said.
+“Many kids would be like, ‘I can’t do that, I’m out of here,’” Lancers basketball coach Curtrel Robinson said.
 “His role evolved as his career went on.
 Each year, he was able to hit a little bit more.
 He does so many things well.”

 Probst also was looking forward to baseball season, where he expected to play a prominent role as a pitcher and first baseman.
 Outside of sports, he is a 4.0 student who never received a grade of B in high school, despite taking honors and Advanced Placement classes, served in the National Honor Society and took part in Badger Boys State.